MXKhronos/Revive-ZSharpScript/docs/Instance/Signal.md

 **Inherits:** [Instance](../Instance.md)
 ### Description
-A Signal is an instance that when destroy,
+A Signal is an instance that is created when a function is connected to a signal.
+When destroyed, the function is disconnected.

 ### Properties